rosmo/mydumper-anon/docs/myloader_usage.rst

    The UNIX domain socket file to use for the connection

+.. option:: --defaults-file

+   The file to read mysql connection data from

 .. option:: --threads, -t

    The number of threads to use for restoring data, default is 4